CaptainTeemo/TMModel/README.md

 That's all.

 ## Step by step
-1. Make your model class inheritance from NSObject
+1. Make your model class inheriting from NSObject
 2. Mark your class as final
 3. Conform to protocol JSONConvertible
 4. Declare all properties you need from JSON